input-output-hk/peras-design/src/Peras/SmallStep/Execution.lagda.md

 open import Peras.SmallStep renaming (_∷′_ to _↣_; []′ to ∎)

-open import Data.Tree.AVL.Map PartyIdO as M using (Map; lookup; insert; fromList)
+open import Data.Tree.AVL.Map PartyIdO as M using (Map; lookup; insert; fromList) open import Data.Tree.AVL.Map.Relation.Unary.Any PartyIdO as Mapₚ using () open import Data.Tree.AVL.Relation.Unary.Any PartyIdO as B using () open import Data.Tree.AVL.Indexed.Relation.Unary.Any PartyIdO as C using ()

 import Relation.Binary.PropositionalEquality as Eq open Eq using (_≡_; _≢_; refl; cong; sym; subst; trans)